acpennlab/statistics-resampling-project/README.md

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/acpennlab/statistics-resampling-online/jammy-docker?urlpath=git-pull%3Frepo%3Dhttps%253A%252F%252Fgithub.com%252Facpennlab%252Fstatistics-resampling-project%26urlpath%3Dlab%252Ftree%252Fstatistics-resampling-project%252Findex.ipynb%26branch%3Dmaster)

-🚧🔧 The documentation and example notebooks for this project are under construction 🔨🚧
+🚧🔧 Parts of the documentation and example notebooks for this project are under construction 🔨🚧

 ## How to use this template for your own data analysis projects